Flamenco/stackeditpro/Features.md

 folder: The path to your workspace folder.
 ```

+You will need to install and configure the *StackEditPro Connector* on your Grav site.

 ## Folder Overview
 We now display a folder overview, shown when a folder is selected in the navigator.
 You can view the folder contents by name or accessed date.